On the nature of jets from a main sequence companion at the onset of common envelope evolution: Accretion disk to accretion belt transition

-When the main sequence secondary star is outside the envelope and accretes via a RLOF type accretion or when it just enters the outskirts of the giant envelope, i.e., at about $a \simeq 0.9R_1 - R_1$ where $\beta \gg 2$, an accretion disk is formed outside the secondary star as $\beta \gg 1$.
-As the companion enters deeper into the envelope, but still in the outer parts, say $a \simeq 0.5-0.9 R_1$, then as $a$ decreases so is $\beta$ and the scaling of equation (\ref{eq:EtaBeta2}) shows that the accretion disk forms very close to the secondary surface and then the accreted gas becomes sub-Keplerian.
+When the main sequence secondary star is outside the envelope and accretes via a RLOF type accretion or when it just enters the outskirts of the giant envelope, i.e., $a$ is in the range $\simeq (0.9- 1) R_1$, an accretion disk is formed around the secondary star because $\beta \gg 1$.
+As the companion enters deeper into the envelope, but still in the outer parts, say $a \simeq 0.5-0.9 R_1$, then as $a$ decreases so does $\beta$ and the scaling of equation (\ref{eq:EtaBeta2}) shows that the accretion disk forms very close to the secondary surface and then the accreted gas becomes sub-Keplerian.
 Namely, centrifugal forces alone cannot support the gas from reaching directly the secondary star and a thermal pressure builds around the accreting secondary star.

 Because centrifugal forces alone cannot hold anymore against gravity, the accreted gas spreads to the two sides of the equatorial plane and forms an \textit{accretion belt} rather than an accretion disk.
 Namely, centrifugal forces and pressure gradients together support the accreted gas around the secondary star.
 I consider that such accretion belts can launch energetic jets (e.g., \citealt{SchreierSoker2016}).